acrlabs/simkube/docs/infra/usage.md

 - configure your network and security groups
 - provide an SSH key pair

+## Instance sizing
+SimKube simulations are a compute bound workload.

+Our recommended default instance type is `c7a.2xlarge`:
+- 8 vCPUs
+- 16 GiB RAM
+- Strong price/performance for compute intensive workloads
+- Cost efficient AMD architecture

+This instance size supports most simulations reliably but we encourage you to experiment a little to find the right instance size for your specific simulation needs.

+[!NOTE] Avoid burstable instanc types like `t3`, `t4g` as they are not well suited to sustained simulations.

 ## Accessing the instance
 Instances launched from the SimKube AMI support SSH access.

 - use the default `ubuntu` user
-- authenticate using he SSH key pair specified at launch
+- authenticate using the SSH key pair specified at launch

 ## AMI versioning and updates
 Each AMI is versioned and immutable.